Dianna is a writer with a background in education and business. She writes to inspire and encourage others.

-Present View On School Safety Measures
+Present View on School Safety Measures

 A current poll of approximately 85 parents shows that 87% favored metal detectors in schools.
 Reasons in favor of it were based upon safety of children, and a strong deterrent of weapons in school.
 Those against installation (13%) stated the use of metal detectors created a hostile learning environment, distrust among students and educators, and the cost would increase school taxes.
 Overall, most parents vote in favor of metal detectors in public schools because it gives parents and children a sense of security at school.
 Parents believe that children do not function well when they believe the learning environment is unsafe.
 The emotional and social well being of a child affects the intellectual thinking process.

 Ken Trump, President of National School Safety and Security Services, cautions parents and schools against reacting too quickly, thus making decisions that may impact a school drastically through cost and school image.
 The expense of hiring and training personnel must be considered and the perception of a prison-type learning environment must be avoided.
-As of March, 2019, the views from the National School and Safety Security Services have not changed: "They may serve as a risk-reduction tool, when properly deployed, but like any other single strategy cannot offer the ‘guarantee’ that some perceive them to provide.
+As of March 2019, the views from the National School and Safety Security Services have not changed: "They may serve as a risk-reduction tool, when properly deployed, but like any other single strategy cannot offer the ‘guarantee’ that some perceive them to provide.
 We simply need to implement and sustain the best practices consistently and in a balanced, comprehensive approach over time."

-The National Association of School Psychologists (NASP), states schools must not over-emphasize extreme physical security measures as it may undermine the learning environment while not necessarily safeguarding students.
+The National Association of School Psychologists (NASP) states schools must not over-emphasize extreme physical security measures as it may undermine the learning environment while not necessarily safeguarding students.
 They also report there is no clear evidence the use of metal detectors, security cameras, and guards in schools prevent school violence, and that the research is insufficient in determining if metal detectors reduce the risk of violent behavior among students.

 "They may serve as a risk-reduction tool, when properly deployed, but like any other single strategy cannot offer the ‘guarantee’ that some perceive them to provide.
-We simply need to implement and sustain the best practices consistently and in a balanced, comprehensive approach over time."— Ken Trump, President National School Safety and Security Services
+We simply need to implement and sustain the best practices consistently and in a balanced, comprehensive approach over time."

-Statistics On School Security Measures and School Violence
+Statistics on School Security Measures and School Violence

 In 2009, 68% of students ages 12- 18 report the presence of security guards in school; 70% report the use of security cameras; 11% report the use of metal detectors.